beiju/blarser/readme.md

   The reasoning here is that once you've seen two updates for a given ID, you would definitely have seen any update for another ID.
 Oh wait, unless the iteration order isn't stable.
 Maybe it should be 3 updates.

+### Update: Revised ingest plan

+Revised the whole ingest plan because the handling of chron update timestamp fuzziness wasn't robust enough, and the previous plan wasn't database-friendly.

+1. One task ingests Feed events.
+Store feed events in a table and a list of which entities are (or may be) changed by that event in a linked table.
+I will probably limit this task so it stays at most ~1hr ahead of the Chron task, just so it's not crunching my computer every time I restart during development, and it doesn't hurt to keep that in prod even though it's not necessary for any functionality.
+3. Another task ingests Chron updates.
+Each Chron update has a time range that could be the true time for the update, which should be derived from the `validFrom` timestamp (which is only an approximation).
+When each is ingested, apply this resolution algorithm:
+   1. Wait until the feed ingest task has caught up to the end of the time range.
+I requested for Eventually to return the timestamp of its last successful ingest with every response and allie said they are willing to add it.
+   2. Fetch the latest *resolved* chron update for this entity. *Resolved* means that the update's order with respect to all feed events that can affect it is precisely known.
+The starting state (the state Blarser fetches when it first starts up) is assumed to be resolved.
+Use this to initialize an object that can represent partial information about the entity.
+This may be the time to impose the Rust type system onto entity data.
+   3. Walk forward through the relevant events, changing the entity data according to each one.
+"Events" includes feed events and timed events, which are events like "start the season" that occur at specific times which can be mined from the entity data.
+Once the timestamp of the events gets into the range for this Chron update, start validating this chron update's data against the computed entity data we get from walking the events.
+Record every valid placement in one list and record the mismatched fields in another list.
+Stop once the end of the time range for this update is reached.
+(If there's an event exactly at the end of the range, it's important to stop *before* processing that feed event.)
+   4. If there are zero valid placements, this is a validation error.
+Need to have a think about what to do with a validation error.
+Presumably it should be displayed somewhere, and this is where the mismatched fields list comes in.
+   5. If there are two or more valid placements, then this can't be placed.
+      It still gets saved to the database (and its time range is one of the fields that gets stored) but not marked as resolved.
+   6. If there is exactly one valid placement, that is the correct placement.
+      Mark this chron record as *resolved*.
+Set the beginning of its time range to the timestamp of the last event that caused a change, if that event is inside the existing time range.
+Set the end of the previous update's time range to the timestamp of the last event that caused a change, if that event is inside the existing time range.
+Note that this may not be the same update as the previous *resolved* update!
+Finally, if the previous update was not resolved, apply the resolution process again using the updated end-of-range.
+Apply this recursively until you fail to resolve an update or until you hit an already-resolved update.